Diagnostic Sleep Testing

 Indeed, the definitions do not line up exactly.
 In particular, narcolepsy type 1 includes narcolepsy patients who have cataplexy, in addition to patients who may not have cataplexy, but may have CSF hypocretin-1 concentration, measured by immunoreactivity, either ≤ 110 pg/mL or <1/3 of mean values obtained in normal subjects with the same standardized assay.
 At this point in time, clinicians should use the ICD-10 definitions when coding.

 The International Classification for Sleep Disorders, 3rd Edition acknowledged that there is probably little difference between idiopathic hypersomnia (IH) with long sleep time and IH without long sleep time.
 Research has shown that a division between hypersomnia with or without long sleep lacks validity.
-There are no differences in Epworth, MSLT mean sleep latency or other parameters in those who sleep ≥ 10 hours or ≤ 10 hours.
+There are no differences in Epworth, MSLT mean sleep latency or other parameters in those with sleep ≥ 10 hours or ≤ 10 hours.
 This distinction, however, is still maintained in ICD-10.
-For the purposes of coding, IH without long sleep time should be coded as G47.12.
+For the purposes of coding, IH without long sleep time should be coded as: G47.12.

 Similar to the ICD-9 code 327.59 for other organic sleep related movement disorders, code G47.69 describes other sleep related movement disorders including: sleep related rhythmic movement disorder; benign sleep myoclonus of infancy; propriospinal myoclonus at sleep onset; sleep related movement disorder due to medical condition; and sleep related movement disorder, unspecified.

 No, RLS and sleep related leg cramps should each be coded separately with codes G25.81 and G47.62, respectively.

 The utilization of detailed codes allows for improved patient care and follow-up.
 Furthermore, specific coding allows for the recognition of healthcare trends, quality, and outcomes by major payers.
 Although the code G47.27 “circadian rhythm sleep disorder in conditions classified elsewhere” is available, it is preferable to document “circadian rhythm sleep disorder, delayed sleep phase type,” “circadian rhythm sleep disorder, advanced sleep phase type,” or “shift work sleep disorder” if possible based on clinical assessment.
 The respective codes are G47.21, G47.22, and G47.26.

 No, irregular sleep-wake rhythm disorder should be coded with G47.23.
 Alternatively, non-24 hour sleep-wake rhythm disorder falls under G47.24 code.